etais-ee/etais-web/jobs.md

 ETAIS is Estonian National Scientific Infrastructure, providing services for most of the Estonian data-intensive R&D activities.
 To streamline experience, ETAIS has joined development of the self-service platform for researchers, communities and operators - codenamed Waldur (https://github.com/opennode/waldur-homeport).

 Waldur is a platform for aggregating different online services (IaaS, PaaS and SaaS) into a common service management plane for delivery to the end users in a self-service manner.
-Within ETAIS, we work on integration of High Performance Computing services both in Estonia and beyond - including upcoming supercomputer LUMI, which will be built in Finland as a joint effort of several countries under EuroHPC umbrella.
+Within ETAIS, we work on the integration of High-Performance Computing services both in Estonia and beyond.
+Waldur is currently used by several countries worldwide as a government cloud platform and HPC resource allocation solution (one of these is Europe's largest supercomputer - LUMI).